Uiryeong County: 19th century

 As part of an administrative division change, the region became part of Jinjubu as Uiryeong County in 1895, but it became part of South Gyeongsang province in 1896.

 20th century

 During the Japanese colonial era, the county was called Ginei and was a part of the now-defunct Keishōnan Province.

 The administrative division changed in 1914, which involved merging Gungryumyeon of Hapcheon County, which made Uiryeong County contain 13 myeons.

-In March 14, 1919, a protest broke out in Uiryeong myeon, and protest was part of an independence movement.
+On March 14, 1919, a protest broke out in Uiryeong myeon, and protest was part of an independence movement.
 The protest went on for 3 days.

 In 1938, Lee Byung-chull, a resident of Uiryeong, founded Samsung in the nearby city of Taikyu (now Daegu).

 During the Korean War in the 1950s, the region was devastated by Communist attacks.

 On the evening of 26 April 1982, policeman Woo Bum-kon went on a shooting and bombing rampage through several villages in Uiryeong County, killing 56 people and wounding around 35 others in the worst non-terrorist spree killing in history.